matuteiglesias/journal/content/Dev/2024-08-11_Implemented_OCR_for_Grocery_Store_Tickets.md

 **🕒 17:05–18:20**
 **🏷️ Labels**: OCR, Python, Data Analysis, Tesseract, Easyocr
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to implement Optical Character Recognition (OCR) for digitizing grocery store tickets to facilitate data analysis.
+The primary goal of this session was to implement Optical Character Recognition (OCR) for digitizing grocery store tickets to facilitate [[data analysis]].

 ### Key Activities
 - **Planning & Setup**: Initiated the session with a plan to use Tesseract OCR in [[Python]] for processing grocery store tickets.